grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 }
 ```

-Note that in this case, there are two "physical" assertions, but one intent - to specify the exception that should be thrown.
-We may as well extract these two "physical" assertions into a single one with a meaningful name:
+Note that in this case, there are two physical assertions (`Assert.Throws()` and `Assert.True()`), but one intent -- to specify the exception that should be thrown.
+We may as well extract these two physical assertions into a single one with a meaningful name:

 ```csharp
 [Fact] public void